EU executive set to back new GM crop, member states divided

 Instead, the Commission is now legally obliged to approve it, European Health Commissioner Tonio Borg said.
 He said he could not specify when, although EU rules state the Commission must decide "without undue delay".

-He said extensive research had shown the crop, whose developers first applied for authorisation in 2001, was safe.
+He said extensive research had shown the crop, whose developers first applied for authorization in 2001, was safe.

 DuPont Pioneer said in a statement that the EU had "a legal obligation to itself, to its farmers and scientists and to its trade partners" to support the approval of safe new agricultural products.